Dipanshu2103/TITANIC-REPORT-ANALYSIS/README.md

 **Results & Insights**
 Some key insights from the analysis include:

--Women had higher survival rates than men.
+- Women had higher survival rates than men.

--Passengers in 1st class had better chances of survival.
+- Passengers in 1st class had better chances of survival.

--Children and families showed interesting survival behavior.
+- Children and families showed interesting survival behavior.

--Embarkation port had a visible correlation with survival and class.
+- Embarkation port had a visible correlation with survival and class.